Scott Hammond (musician): Jethro Tull

 In March 2011 Hammond toured with Jethro Tull in Ireland.
 This tour featured Martin Barre on guitar, David Goodier on bass, John O'Hara on keyboards and Ian Anderson on flute, guitar and vocals.
 From 2017 he is in a new line-up of Jethro Tull.

 Hammond said in an interview: "I wouldn't describe myself as a prog rock drummer although it's obviously a part of what I do.
 My rock roots are based in bands like Deep Purple although I have always enjoyed listening to Jethro Tull's Minstrel in the Gallery since I was a teenager."

 In the book "The Ballad of Jethro Tull", Hammond said "What attracted me (to Jethro Tull) was the variation in dynamics and the quirky arrangements.
 It was exciting."

-Hammond's first studio album with Jethro Tull, The Zealot Gene, was released on January 28, 2022.
-He also played on Jethro Tull's 23rd album which is due to be released in the Spring of 2023.
+Hammond's first studio album with Jethro Tull, The Zealot Gene, was released on 28 January 2022.
+He also played on Jethro Tull's 23rd album RökFlöte which was released on April 21, 2023.
+On Jethro Tull's 2025 album Curious Ruminant, he plays on two tracks.

 Freelance career

 The majority of Hammond's working life has been jazz and funk based.
-He plays very regularly with his own band JINGU BANG and also with the jazz organ trio The Hopkins-Hammond Trio.
+He plays regularly with his own band JINGU BANG and also with the jazz organ trio The Hopkins-Hammond Trio.
 Other artists he has worked with include Ruth Hammond, Bruce Dickinson, Greg Lake, Justin Hayward, Tina May, Gilbert O'Sullivan, Herb Geller, Bobby Wellins, Pee Wee Ellis, Phil King and Limahl.
 More recently Hammond has featured on four albums by UK based trumpeter Ben Thomas with Thomas & Muse.